 There is still much to be done to improve energy efficiency and reduce greenhouse gas emissions from our built environment, but unlike the post GFC era, this can now be done without a detrimental impact on investment returns.
 Far more has yet to be done to improve equality and social issues, but I feel optimistic that the will is now strong to see progress on these challenges too.

-The post COVID-19 era is still in the future – we still seem to be a way off finding a vaccine – but I am confident that when it arrives, investment in sustainability and social initiatives will be central to real estate investment decisions.
+The post COVID-19 era is still in the future, but I am confident that when it arrives, investment in sustainability and social initiatives will be central to real estate investment decisions.